 The climb over the Langdale Pikes is really a right of passage to the higher Lakeland Fells.
 The rocky paths and landscape make for a slow day and the lack of height not noticeable and little help!
 It is memorable.

 Deservedly one of the most popular walks in the Lakes.
 It is worth savouring the day on the Langdale Pikes.
 Do not to scrimp and save time to tick the summits.
+On my last visit in 2021 I climbed by way of Easy Gully (the right fork at Jack’s Rake).
+I remember it as being straightforward in my youth.
+It was not, the scramble on to the boulder is distictly awkward.
 Tackle Jack’s Rake under the 400′ rock face of Pavey Ark at your own peril.
 It is a genuine vertigo inducing scramble.
 There are easier alternatives to the west or preferably the east.
 The ascent to Stickle Tarn (at 1500′) is steep and well trodden.
 However once on the ridge the panorama opens up and the options are endless.
 The rugged scrambles up to the summit of Pavey Ark are followed by an innocuous stroll over the three famous Stickles of Harrison, Loft and Pike.

 Although the pub and hotel at the foot of the Langdale Pikes are both named after the Dungeon Ghyll.
 The stream of that name is not used by walkers.
 Climbers may attempt the steep sided gill which rises a few hundred yards to the west of the popular Stickle Ghyll ascent.